lemphis/actix-petclinic/README.md

 ## License

 This project is licensed under the Apache License 2.0, as is the original Spring Petclinic project.
-For more details, see the [LICENSE](./LICENSE) and [NOTICE](./NOTICE) files.
+For more details, see the [LICENSE](./LICENSE) file.

 ## Acknowledgements